michelson-code/PySpark-AnaliseDeDados/README.md

 # PySpark – Data Science Job Postings Analysis

-Repository for **PySpark** practice using a dataset of 944 Data Science job postings, focusing on data loading, cleaning, and exploratory analysis in a distributed environment.[file:23]
+Repository for **PySpark** practice using a dataset of 944 Data Science job postings, focusing on data loading, cleaning, and exploratory analysis in a distributed environment.

 ## Goals